UNCONFIRMED LISTING •

 ABOUT THE FESTIVAL

-MIFF Awards is an innovative twist between the traditional Film Festival and the conventional Awards Ceremony formats, and the only event in the world referring to the Academy of Motion Pictures rules with "nominations" for new and not released films, able to maintain the premiere status of the nominated films, and running an exclusive Winner filmmakers' film program in competition for a Top Audience Best Film Award at the festival.
+MIFF Awards is an innovative twist between the traditional Film Festival and the conventional Awards Ceremony formats.
+MIFF Awards is the only event in the world referring to the Academy of Motion Pictures rules with "nominations" for new and not released films, able to maintain the premiere status of the nominated films, and running an exclusive Winner filmmakers' film program in competition for a Top Audience Best Film Award at the festival.

 That's the core content of the festival.
-This new format offers a full program of multiple public screenings for the awarded films only, to elect the Grand Winner Audience Award, the ultimate Winner film with the public audience and giving a great push towards the distribution market.
-However all Nominated filmmakers' films are exhibited privately to LDV Film Society Members only and therefore able to maintain their premiere status.
+In this new format all Nominated filmmakers' films are exhibited privately to LDV Film Society Members - and therefore able to maintain their premiere status - and follows with a full program of public screenings for the awarded films only, to elect the Grand Winner Audience Award, the ultimate Winner film with the public audience, giving a push towards the distribution.

 MIFF Awards also make available to Winner films to participate to "MIFF Best" showcase at the Italian Cultural Institute in Los Angeles during AFM (American Film Market), thereby facilitating further exposure for the awarded films.